 This red koi is swimming upstream while maple leaves float by.
 Red can mean passionate love or power.
 The maple leaves are shown in several colors, which can indicate the change of the seasons.

 This black fish likely means success thanks to the color.
 The cherry blossoms can refer to the fragility of life.
-This is a great tattoo for anyone who has survived, such as a cancer survivor.
+This is a great tattoo of a koi fish for anyone who has survived, such as a cancer survivor.

 This red koi is going with the current.
 This can mean that you have succeeded in your goal, such as success in love.
 The lotus can indicate that you have made something amazing out of humble circumstances, much like a lotus growing out of a muddy pond.